CCBR/METRO/README.md

                       [--impactFilter IMPACTFILTER]
 ```

-This part of the documentation describes options and concepts for `./aasap input` sub command in more detail.
-With minimal configuration, the `input` sub command enables you to create filtered MAF files for the aasap `run` pipeline.
+This part of the documentation describes options and concepts for `./metro input` sub command in more detail.
+With minimal configuration, the `input` sub command enables you to create filtered MAF files for the metro `run` pipeline.

 #### 4.2 Required Input Arguments